kacollins/DataComparison/README.md

         * name of second database
     * example: Dev,DevServerName,DevDBName,Test,TestServerName,TestDBName

-The results will go in a folder called Results under bin\Debug, with one file per database pair per day.
+The results will go in a folder called Outputs under bin\Debug, with one file per database pair per day.

 When scheduling the task, put the location of the bin\Debug folder in the "Start in (optional)" field.